MicrosoftDocs/mixed-reality.pt-BR/mixed-reality-docs/locatable-camera-in-unity.md

    }
 ```

-<span data-ttu-id="c96fb-156">Em seguida, definiremos os parâmetros que serão desejadas para a gravação e o início.</span><span class="sxs-lookup"><span data-stu-id="c96fb-156">We then will set up the parameters we will want for the recording and start.</span></span>
+<span data-ttu-id="c667a-156">Em seguida, vamos configurar os parâmetros que desejaremos para a gravação e o início.</span><span class="sxs-lookup"><span data-stu-id="c667a-156">We then will set up the parameters we will want for the recording and start.</span></span>

 ```cs
 void OnVideoCaptureCreated (VideoCapture videoCapture)